terrillmoore/conduit-mfg/README.md

 ## Perform the stage1 initialization

 1. **On the managment PC:** Run the script `generate-conduit-stage1` to generate the stage 1 configuration file.

     ```shell
     cd $TOPLEVEL
     ttn-multitech-cm/roles/conduit/files/generate-conduit-stage1 > /tmp/conduit-stage1
     ```

-2. **On the management PC:** Use sftp to copy the file to the Conduit.
+2. **On the management PC:** Use scp to copy the file to the Conduit.

     ```shell
-    sftp -p /tmp/conduit-stage1 root@192.168.2.1:/tmp
+    scp -p /tmp/conduit-stage1 root@192.168.2.1:/tmp
     ```

     You'll be prompted for root's password.

 3. **Via USB:** Run the script you've just copied over.
 In principal this can also be done via the Ethernet connection, but this is easier if you have a USB cable, because there's no fireball state and you can manually move cables between routers if you don't have the special setup.

     ```
     root@mtcdt:~# sh /tmp/conduit-stage1
     Restarting OpenBSD Secure Shell server: sshd.